 Business Ethics Seminar

 Carol Morgan retired from the University of Georgia School of Law in June 2022 after 14 years of service.
-She joined the law school in the fall of 2008 as an instructor to aid the school in developing a Business Law and Ethics Program and to teach transactional skills-based courses.
+She joined the law school in the fall of 2008 to aid the school in developing a Business Law and Ethics Program and to teach transactional skills-based courses.
 She also coached the law school's Negotiation Competition Team.

 Morgan previously served as president of National Service Industries, where she enjoyed a 25-year career.
 Prior to becoming president, Morgan was a member of NSI's legal department and served as senior vice president, general counsel and secretary.
 Her particular areas of focus included mergers and acquisitions, corporate governance matters, corporate ethics and compliance programs, and the management of complex litigation.

 Prior to joining NSI, Morgan practiced for two years as an associate with Cofer, Beauchamp, Hawes and Brown in Atlanta.
 During that time, she co-authored two books on probate law and guardianship law in Georgia.
 She is also the editor of Ignorance is No Defense, A Teenager's Guide to Georgia Law (2007) and Ignorance is No Defense, A College Student's Guide to North Carolina Law (2010).

 Morgan earned her bachelor's degree with distinction from Rhodes College and her Juris Doctor cum laude from the University of Georgia.